Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Liquid Presence Verification
 ============================

-Liquid Presence Verification (LPV) is a pressure-based feature that gives all Opentrons pipettes the ability to detect the presence or absence of a liquid in a well or reservoir.
-You can use LPV to identify, avoid, and recover from liquid-related protocol errors or just check for the presence or absence of a fluid---all with or without interrupting a protocol run.
-You can activate LPV globally for an entire protocol run, or turn it on and off as needed.
-LPV is disabled by default.
+Liquid Presence Verification (LPV) is a pressure-based feature that allows Opentrons Flex pipettes to detect the presence of liquids in a well, reservoir, or other container.
+With LPV, you have the ability to identify, avoid, and recover from liquid-related protocol errors.
+Additionally, you can use it to check for the presence or absence of a fluid, all without interrupting a protocol run.
+LPV can be globally activated for the entire protocol run or toggled on and off as required.
+LPV works with Flex pipettes only and is disabled by default.

 .. note::
     If your protocol uses :ref:`partial tip pickup <partial-tip-pickup>`, the pressure sensors for the Flex 8-Channel pipette are on channels 1 and 8.
-For the 96-Channel Pipette, the pressure sensors are on channels 1 and 96.
+For the Flex 96-Channel Pipette, the pressure sensors are on channels 1 and 96.

 Enable LPV Globally
 -------------------